 - 7. Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the major. - b.
 No course can satisfy more than one of the requirements listed above. - c.
 Note that PHI 101 is normally the first course majors take, but it is not mandatory to be taken before other courses.
 The following courses should normally be taken as early as possible:

+PHI 201 How to Win an Argument

+PHI 202 Ethics and the Good Life

 PHI 204 What is Justice?
 Plato and the Philosopher Kings

 PHI 206 The Search for Truth

 Minor in Philosophy (TU)